auth0/auth0-deploy-cli/docs/resource-specific-documentation.md

 ## NetworkACL

 Tenant Network Access Control Lists (NetworkACLs) allow you to configure rules that control access to your Auth0 tenant based on IP addresses, geographical locations, and other network criteria.
-The Deploy CLI supports managing NetworkACLs in both directory and YAML modes.
+The Deploy CLI supports managing NetworkACLs in both directory and YAML modes.Refer [more](https://auth0.com/docs/secure/tenant-access-control-list/configure-rules) on this.

 NetworkACLs have the following key properties: